 Frankfurt's old town smells of bratwurst and Apfelwein, which is the same as cider but without the fizz.
 What's up with Germans and their obsession with sauerkraut and all kinds of wurst?
 Back in the day, curing and smoking meat was the best way to preserve food, especially in these climates where winters are harsh and fresh food hard to come by.
 Countries that had an easier access to the Baltic Sea preserved fish, while these guys had to focus on pork and whatever they could grow.
 Try some of those delicious goodies at Kleinmarkthalle, which isn't as small as the name would suggest.
 Wienerschnitzel and the green sauce, a local specialty yogurt sauce with herbs, served with boiled potatoes and eggs, go fabulously with a pitcher of that apple wine.
 Berger Straße is where the locals and students hang around, people that can't afford to party on the Zeil Street.
 Bahnhofsviertel, the old train station district is quickly becoming one of the hippest parts of Frankfurt, with new pubs, restaurants, and clubs opening every year.
 They even host the Bahnhorsviertelnacht annually on 8th of September, it's a huge street party when the entire area is closed off from traffic and people can mess around till early morning hours.

-I have two dear friends in Frankfurt: a football crazy couple.
+I have two dear friends in Frankfurt am Main: a truly football-crazy couple.
 When they are not working they are eating, drinking or partying, mostly everything at the same time.
 Visiting a football match of the local football club Eintracht Frankfurt with them is an overwhelming experience in terms of booz and great atmosphere.
 If you witnessed the fantastic ambiance at the Europa League semi-finals between Eintracht and Chelsea in spring 2019 you know what I mean.
 When my friends throw a party at home it never stops before 6.00 am and if I dare to check out earlier they are extremely disappointed and will even get mad at me.
 Recently they married and I have never witnessed so much food and drinks on a wedding party, which seemed to go on forever.
 Since the wedding cake was served only around midnight the party lasted until the early morning hours.
 It seems that the party sprit is rooted deep down in the hearts and minds of Frankfurt's people.